Naval order of 24 October 1918: Grand Fleet

 The materiel problems which beset the Grand Fleet at the Battle of Jutland and beyond (i.e. poor flash-protection in ammunition handling, lack of deck armour over magazines, deficient armour-piercing shells, and too few destroyers) had all been remedied to various extents.
-In particular, the newly designed "Green Boy" shells for the fleet's heavy guns were thought to be such a great improvement in offensive power that they nullified the advantage of the heavier armour protection of German battleships.
-Moreover, the fleet possessed new weapons (such as ship-borne torpedo aircraft and fast steam-driven submarines) for which the German fleet had no match.
+The new "Green Boy" shells for the heavy guns were thought to be such a great improvement in offensive power that they nullified the advantage of the heavier armour protection of German battleships.
+The fleet possessed new weapons (such as the Sopwith Cuckoo ship-borne torpedo-bombers and fast steam-driven submarines) for which the German fleet had no match.

-The second wave of the Spanish Flu pandemic reached its peak in the Grand Fleet in autumn 1918; roughly 6% of the fleet's sailors were taken ill, and 1% died.
-For example, the sick list of the light cruiser HMS Cardiff peaked at 19 people (6% of her complement) on 23 October 1918; but it had returned to its usual level (two persons) by 31 October; the destroyer HMS Torch of the 12th Destroyer Flotilla was more seriously hit, with 37 (41%) of her crew on the sick list on 31 October.
+The second wave of the Spanish Flu pandemic reached its peak in the Grand Fleet in autumn 1918; about 6 per cent of the fleet's sailors were taken ill, and 1 per cent died.
+The sick list of the light cruiser HMS Cardiff peaked at 19 men, 6 per cent of her complement, on 23 October 1918, but it had returned to normal (two men) by 31 October; the destroyer HMS Torch of the 12th Destroyer Flotilla was more seriously hit, with 37 (41 per cent) of her crew on the sick list on 31 October.

 The morale in the British fleet was high in anticipation of a re-match for Jutland, the personality and leadership of the commander-in-chief, Admiral Sir David Beatty, being an important reason for this.

 Admiralty intelligence

 In the First World War British naval intelligence in general, and code-breaking in particular, was highly efficient.
-It played a very important role in the battles of Dogger Bank and Jutland, in the American entry into the war on the Allied side and the defeat of the U-boats from 1917–18.
+It played a very important role in the battles of Dogger Bank and Jutland, in the American entry into the war on the Allied side and the defeat of the U-boats from 1917 to 1918.
 By late 1917 improvements in German communications security had made intelligence gathering more difficult, at least as far as the High Seas Fleet was concerned.
 Between October 1917 and April 1918, the Germans were able to launch three surprise sorties into Norwegian waters against mercantile traffic, on the last occasion (22–25 April 1918) employing their whole fleet.
 Each time the British did not receive a warning in time to mount an effective counter-operation.

 High-power wireless communications were essential for the control of U-boats at sea; but this also allowed triangulation-based location of the U-boats by the Allies.
 In addition, U-boats employed a simpler cypher system than that used by the surface fleet, which Room 40, the British Admiralty's code-breaking section, could usually read with few difficulties.
 In October 1918 these methods allowed the Admiralty to track the U-boats operating in British Home Waters.